bigsql/hive_fdw/README.md

-Using HADOOP-FDW with a CDH Sandbox VM
+Using HADOOP-FDW with a Cloudera CDH and Hortonworks Sandbox VM
 ========================================

 ## Overview ##